NotAdvisable/MagicalKittens/README.md

 # Magical Kittens
 aka: Magical Kittens vs The fluffle of Darkness

-### Introduction
 This is a student project for the Game Development 2 class at H-Da.
 You and up to 3 of your friends play as kittens and shoot down evil bunnies.